 I’ve hosted one or two fishing trips, and the best part about going with a deck boat is still always going to be the sheer amount of space.
 When you can get all of your best friends out on the water, it’s a lot more fun.
 Fishing boats often have the drawback of being a bit of a tight squeeze, which is fine for an hour or two—but it gets old pretty quickly.

-But of course, the rule of boat is typically that the more people there are out on your boat, the more people there are who need to be entertained.
+But of course, the rule of boat is typically this: The more people there are out on your boat, the more people there are who need to be entertained.
 It’s a fact of life, even if it can be pretty stressful at times.
 You may imagine yourself organizing, packing, storing and then driving your boat full of people with a sigh—what if you want to cut loose a little bit by yourself?

-One thing that most folks might not call a deck boat is laid back, but why is that?
+One thing most folks might not call a deck boat is laid back, but why is that?
 It’s because they’re more commonly associated with luxury and cruising around in style… and doing so with plenty of guests, because of the spacious nature of the deck boat.

 That’s why, especially for the captain, we need to start thinking of deck boats as more than a party out on the water.
 Your deck boat can become your own personal fishing craft.